grip-on-software/monetdb-import/Database_structure.md

         written.
     -   **updater** - VARCHAR(JIRA developer) - reference to
         developer.name: Developer that edited the message most recently.
+        If the comment has not been updated, then this is equal to *author*.
     -   **updated_date** - TIMESTAMP: Most recent time at which the message was edited.
 This is equal to *date* if the comment has not been updated.